akhenakh/insideout/README.md

 - is this location in a building ?
 - in which city are we in ?
 - what timezone ?
-- anything where a closed polygon describe a geographical region
+- anything where a closed polygon describes a geographical region

 This is the opensourced part of a project including ready to serve docker images with embedded pre indexed datasets.

 ## Strategy
 Several strategies are available:

-- On disk index
+- On disk index (more reads) data can't be larger than memory
-- Inside Tree in memory + in memory Loops
+- Inside Tree in memory (fast when a location is inside inside cover), data can't be larger than memory only indexes are in memory
-- full s2 index, faster, huge memory consumption (communes france dataset)
+- full s2 index, fastest but huge memory consumption, wait for start since indexation is made on start

-These 3 strategies give you enough choices to perform better according to your data.s
+These 3 strategies give you enough choices to perform better according to your data.

 ## Indexer
 Choose index and tune according to your data: